Carlos Almada: Professional career

 His last recording with Donato was the tango "Mi serenata" (June 1952), a duet with Alberto Podestá.

 At the beginning of 1953, Almada replaced Héctor Coral in Alfredo Gobbi's orchestra.
 With Gobbi, he recorded "As de cartón" (April 1953), followed by "Aunque seas mujer" and "Por qué canto así."
-After a year, he temporarily returned to Víctor D’Amario's group and, in 1956, collaborated again with Lucio Demare during series broadcast by Radio Belgrano.
+After a year, he temporarily returned to Víctor D'Amario's group and, in 1956, collaborated again with Lucio Demare during a series broadcast by Radio Belgrano.

 In 1959, Almada returned to Edgardo Donato’s orchestra, accompanying singer Artemio Rolando.
 Starting in 1960, health problems led him to gradually reduce his performances.
 Although he continued to participate occasionally in clubs and gatherings of tango enthusiasts, his presence on the Buenos Aires scene became increasingly sporadic.

 He died on 9 July 1982 in Buenos Aires.